NO classified information

 Digital Program: There are many digital mode programs available, but the network manager recommends the Fast and Light DIGItal modem program Fldigi for standardization.
 It's free and works on most of the amateur radio digital modes, including those used on MARS.
 However, it doesn't work on the MIL-STD 110A mode, which is not authorized on the American amateur bands.

 If your digital program has it, it is recommended the TxID and RxID be turned ON while using MSN frequencies.
 This allows tracking and mode changes automatically while receiving.
-However, be aware that your actual center frequency depends on your program being properly calibrated with WWV and using the Tx and Rx ID will move your center audio frequency if the transmitting station you are receiving is off-frequency, or change your mode if a different one is being received.
+However, be aware that your actual center frequency depends on your program/sound card being properly calibrated with WWV and using the Tx and Rx ID will move your center audio frequency if the transmitting station you are receiving is off-frequency, or change your mode if a different one is being received.

 Military, SHARES and Authorized Government Stations*